 -

-•WBO Light Heavyweight World Champ – 1988-1991, w/ 22 consecutive KO’s and 9 Title defenses.
+Michael was the WBO Light Heavyweight World Champ from 1988-1991, with 22 consecutive KO’s and 9 Title defesense.

-•3x Heavyweight World Champion: WBO World Champ, 1992-93, WBA / IBF World Champ, 1994
+Michael was a 3 Time Heavyweight World Champion: WBO World Champ, 1992-93; WBA/IBF World Champ, 1994; IBF World Champ, 1996-97.

-•2024 Inductee into International Boxing Hall of Fame.
+International Boxing Hall of Fame.

-Dave Pallone
+Dave Palone

 Living